 Conditions for Campus-Originated Challenge Exams

-Students may not challenge a course that is a prerequisite to a course for which academic credit has already been earned.
-Further, a student may not elect to challenge a course for which any grade (including "F", "WU", "IC", "NC", or "AU") was received in a previous semester, for which academic renewal has been granted, or for which a prior challenge or attempt to assess has been unsuccessful.
+Students may not elect to challenge a course for which any grade (including "F", "WU", "IC", "NC", or "AU") was received in a previous semester, for which academic renewal has been granted, or for which a prior challenge or attempt to assess has been unsuccessful.

 Conditions for Credit of Prior Learning Assessment

-Students may not request PLA for a course that is a prerequisite to a course for which academic credit has already been earned.
-Further, a student may not request PLA for a course in which any grade (including "F", "WU", "IC", "NC", or "AU", or equivalent) was received in a previous semester, for which academic renewal has been granted, or for which a challenge or previous attempt to assess has been unsuccessful.
+Students may not request PLA for a course in which any grade (including "F", "WU", "IC", "NC", or "AU", or equivalent) was received in a previous semester, for which academic renewal has been granted, or for which a challenge or previous attempt to assess has been unsuccessful.
+Further, the assessment of experiential learning shall be appropriate to the applicant's degree objectives and/or general education requirements.
+Academic credit for such experiential learning shall be awarded only when it is academically creditable and verifiable through a prior learning assessment methodology.
+Before academic credit earned for experiential learning becomes a part of the student 's academic record, the student shall complete 15 units (or a sufficient number of units to establish evidence of a satisfactory learning pattern) at Fresno State.
+11

 Limit of Units

-Academic credit awarded for external or system-wide examination, educational experience in the armed services, instruction in non-collegiate settings, and/or learning, skills and knowledge acquired through experience are limited to 25% (30 units of a baccalaureate degree).
-A maximum of 30 semester units is allowed for Credit for Prior Learning, including Credit by Examination (CLEP, DANTES, etc.), military credit and/or education.
-Maximum does not include Credit for Advanced Placement Examination (AP) & International Baccalaureate (IB).
-Procedures for awarding credit, including unit limitations for addition of minors and double majors, are further described in the Catalog and on the University's web site11 and as referenced in APM 201.
+Academic credit awarded for external or system-wide examination, educational experience in the armed services, instruction in non-collegiate settings, and/or learning, skills and knowledge acquired through experience are limited to 25% of total program units and a maximum of 30 units of a baccalaureate degree.
+Procedures for awarding credit, including unit limitations for addition of minors and double majors, are further described in the Catalog and on the University's web site12 and as referenced in APM 201.

 9Section 1.2.4.1of EO I036; Coded Memo: 2008-28

 10Section 1.2.2.1, 1.2.4.2 of EO 1036

+11Section 2.B.2. & 2.B.3 of EO 1036

-11Section 1.2.3.4 of EO 1036
+12Section 1.2.3.4 of EO 1036

 Exceptions to the Award of Credit

 Credit by examination may not be used to fulfill the university's residency requirement.
 Successful completion of a challenge exam for a course for which the challenge was prohibited (as detailed in the section of "Conditions for Credit") will not receive credit.

 Credit shall not be awarded twice for the same demonstrated university-level learning, unless otherwise specified in the Catalog; the rule is against duplication and credit.
 For example, credit for passage of standardized external exam or system-wide examination will not be awarded when equivalent degree credit has been granted for regular coursework, credit by assessment, or some other instructional process.12

 Credit shall not be awarded for passage of an external examination when credit has already been awarded at a level more advanced than the content of the examination.13

+For students who enter with an Associate Degree for Transfer (ADT), full or partial certification in General Education (GE) Breadth, Fresno State shall honor certifications that apply credits earned by passing standardized examinations as authorized by CSU policy and set forth in Section IV.A of this policy.

 Documenting Credit for the Academic Record